-Prior to the pandemic, organisations were already experiencing one of the tightest talent markets in history, with skills shortages standing in the way of attracting and retaining the right people.
-Now, with further economic challenges starting to hit post Covid-19, organisations are dealing with increasingly stubborn talent gaps as people re-enter the working world with a new set of priorities and expectations.
+Organisations are continuing to experience one of the tightest talent markets in history with skills shortages standing in the way of attracting and retaining the right people.
+Now, shifting economic challenges are really affecting organisations when dealing with increasingly stubborn talent gaps as people seek a working world with a new set of priorities and expectations.

-The UK is currently seeing the largest labour mismatch of skills in its history, with an increasing disparity between the talent needed to thrive in this new economy and the available skills in the marketplace.
-Recruitment demand is outstripping supply, and employers are competing to recruit for the same roles from a much smaller pool.
+The UK is currently seeing the largest labour mismatch of skills in its history, with an increasing disparity between the talent needed to thrive in this current economic climate and the available skills in the marketplace.
+Recruitment demand is consistently outstripping supply, and employers are competing to recruit for the same roles from a much smaller pool.

-According to the latest ONS Labour Market Overview, the number of job vacancies from November 2021 to January 2022 rose to a new record of 1,298,400, an increase of 513,700 from its pre-coronavirus January to March 2020 level.
-Recent data from the CIPD revealed that a large proportion of employers (46%) continue to face recruitment challenges in the form of hard-to-fill vacancies.
+According to the latest ONS Labour Market Overview, the number of job vacancies from June to August 2022 was 1,266,000, a decrease of 34,000 from the previous quarter and the largest quarterly fall since June to August 2020.
+Recent data from the CIPD revealed that a large proportion of employers (47%) continue to face recruitment challenges in the form of hard-to-fill vacancies.

 Forward-thinking organisations are looking past the tight labour market to the other barriers preventing them from accessing the skills they need.
 A key issue is a lack of investment in equity, diversity and inclusion (ED&I) practices that could open the door to previously untapped talent pools.
 Untapped talent encapsulates those workers outside of the standard considerations put in place, either consciously or unconsciously, by organisations looking to fill a role.